HomeArduinoCore TutorialsArduino Serial Communication Tutorial

 Arduino UART Frame consisting start bit, data bits, parity and stop bit.

-By looking at the UART frame diagram, you can visualize the sequence of bits on the TX/RX line.
+By looking at the UART frame diagram, you can visualise the sequence of bits on the TX/RX line.
 This makes it easier to understand how serial communication works, troubleshoot errors, and design communication protocols between Arduino and other devices.

 UART Communication Parameters